coq/coq/doc/sphinx/proof-engine/tactics.rst

    This is equivalent to :n:`clear @ident. ... clear @ident.`

-.. tacv:: clearbody @ident
-   :name: clearbody

-   This tactic expects :n:`@ident` to be a local definition then clears its body.
-Otherwise said, this tactic turns a definition into an assumption.

-.. exn:: @ident is not a local definition.

 .. tacv:: clear - {+ @ident}

    This tactic clears all the hypotheses except the ones depending in the